-Email - formal letters to principal of the school or to the editor of a Newspaper or a Magazine.
-8 Marks

-- Q 6 Writing an article, speech or debate based on a visual or verbal stimulus in not more than 120 words (One out of two).8 Marks - Q 7 Writing a short composition in the form of dialogue writing or story or report of minimum 80 words (One out of two).
+- Informal personal, such as to family and friends etc. - Formal letters to the principal of a school or to the editor of a Newspaper or a Magazine etc - Email formal or informal - Q 5 Writing an article, speech or debate based on a visual or verbal stimulus in not more than 120 words (One out of two).
+6 Marks - Q 6Writing a short composition in the form of story or report for a school magazine of minimum 80 words (One out of two).3 Marks